mikestead/swagger-routes/README.md

 The factory function is a better option to a file if handlers are quite similar e.g. delegate their request processing onto service classes.

-##### Create Handler Function
+##### Creating a Handler Factory

 You can define `handlers` as a function when registering your routes.
-It receives a Swagger operation and returns the request handler responsible for dealing with it.
+It receives a Swagger [operation](#operation-object) and returns the request handler responsible for dealing with it.

 ```javascript
 import swaggerRoutes from 'swagger-routes'